platers/obsidian-linter/docs/docs/settings/yaml-rules.md

 Alias: `yaml-key-sort`

-Sorts the YAML keys based on the order and priority specified. **Note: may remove blank lines as well.
-Only works on non-nested keys.**
+Sorts the YAML keys based on the order and priority specified. <b>Note: may remove blank lines as well.
+Only works on non-nested keys.</b>

 ### Options